Living Descendants of Napoleon and the Bonapartes

 - Louis (died in 1846)

-- Napoleon III (Emperor of the French, removed from power in 1870, died in 1873; no surviving descendants)
+- Napoleon III (Emperor of the French, removed from power in 1870, died in 1873; no legitimate descendants)

 - Jérôme’s male descendants (with Catharina of Württemberg) through the male line.
 The current claimant is Jérôme’s descendant Jean-Christophe, Prince Napoléon (b.
 1986).
 This claim is disputed by Jean-Christophe’s father, Charles, Prince Napoléon (b.
 1950), who was excluded from the succession in his father’s will for having married without paternal permission.